-In the pictures, at least ten thieves could be counted walking to the shop and using rods to break inside.
-At least six of them have been seen interior the store, the usage of the iron device to break open the racks and fill the booty in a sack.
+At least ten thieves could be counted walking to the shop in the pictures and using rods to break inside.
+At least six of them have been seen interior the store, using the iron device to break open the racks and fill the booty in a sack.
 Nagy alleged there had been 12-13 thieves, and not all of them were caught on camera.

 A neighbor noticed them and raised the alarm.
 “When I got to realize of the wreck-in, I emerged on my balcony to test the store located at the ground floor.
 The guys had come armed with stones which they pelted at other locals and me and escaped,” stated Nagi.

 In the Anand Parbat case on February 5, ten suspects had been visible on digital camera even as the owner had alleged that there were 13 in all.